IMPACT OF CORONAVIRUS ON IT SERVICE

 But while dealing with the question, how Coronavirus affected IT services in India, most of us believe that as the IT services are relying on the Internet, it would not be as badly hit as the travel and hospitality sector.
 But what people overlooking is the fact that these services are hired by the clients that are functioning across the world with specific budgets and spends for the year.
 As the virus is “still at large”, and the lock-down is in function in all the major cities of the world, it is difficult for the clients to get benefited by the services offered online by the Indian firms as there is not much of the options to re-channelize the received services.

-The Reports on the Impact on IT services
+The Reports on the Impact of coronavirus on IT services

 Let us see what the reports of some of the most recognized capital market and investment companies in the world have to say about the impact of Coronavirus on IT services.